 NETPLAY -- IMPORTANT!:

-When launching an emulator capable of NETPLAY, you must hit the x key pretty much immediately after emulationstation's interface dissappears; there is a brief prompt asking you to press this key for options.
-You need to go to this menu and choose the Launch with netplay support (or hotkey z) then ENTER to actually launch the emulator with your netplay settings enabled.
+key pretty much immediately after emulationstation's interface dissappears; there is a brief prompt asking you to press this key for options.
+You need to go to this menu and choose the Launch with netplay support

 If you start in Host mode, your emulator will appear to freeze during startup until a Client connects.